Andover convenience stores robbed on Monday

 Shortly after Wichita police released information about two early-morning convenience store robberies Monday, Andover police did the same.

-A Presto store on West Central and a Kwik Shop store, along Highway 54, were both robbed early Monday, according to a post on the Andover Police Department Facebook page.
+A Presto store on West Central and a Kwik Shop store, along U.S. 54, were both robbed early Monday, according to a post on the Andover Police Department Facebook page.

 Investigators think that the two robberies are connected, according the post, and believe they may also be linked to two convenience store robberies that happened in Wichita early Monday.